etcd/raspi-home-sensors/README.md

 sudo -H pip3 install gspread
 ```

 Note: `sudo -H` is necessary in order to install libraries globally (the `H` flag roughly means "don't install to the current user's home directory").
-It's necessary to install libraries globally because the script is configured to run at boot up by the superuser account on the Pi.
+It's necessary to install libraries globally because the script is configured to run at boot up by root (root executes `rc.local`).